The following are some of the questions and concerns we have received from our clients and victims of defective hernia mesh products:

 How do I know which mesh has been recalled?

 The FDA provides data of all recalled products, whether mandated or voluntary.
-We have provided a list of these recalls here: http://kugelherniameshclassaction.com/defective-hernia-mesh/
+It is very important to know whether the mesh you will be implanted with has ever been subject to a a hernia mesh recall or a hernia mesh removal.
+We have provided a list of these hernia mesh recalls here: http://kugelherniameshclassaction.com/defective-hernia-mesh/

 I don’t know which mesh was implanted?